Writing Tests

 then it is highly likely that your tests will fail on other correct implementations, which is a big problem.

-In fact, if your tests fail a known-correct implementation, you will get a score of ZERO for your tests!
+If your tests fail a known-correct implementation, you will score ZERO for your tests!

 What!!?
 Why…?